simonsedge/Computational_Thinking/README.md

 	print("prediction: not suitable")
 ```

-# PART 2 - Full Course by University of Michigan
+# Full Course by University of Michigan